 Terms over an order-sorted signature extended from a message signature describe key data structures in the CPSA program.
-Given a message signature that defines the sort mess and the atoms, the additional sorts and operations are in the CPSA Signature in Table 3.1.
+Given a message signature that defines the sort mesg and the atoms, the additional sorts and operations are in the CPSA Signature in Table 3.1.
 The signature uses the sort s list for sequences of terms of sort s, and the sort s set for injective sequences of terms of sort s.
-The sorts used in the signature are in Table 3.2.